Storytelling on the Road

 Working with remote and regional primary and secondary schools in the Kimberley, Pilbara, Mid West, Goldfields, South West, and Great Southern, as well as several authors and illustrators, to deliver creative experiences with strong literacy and visual literacy outcomes.

 Storytelling on the Road is an initiative by The Literature Centre, thanks to the funding of the DLGSCI’s Creative Learning Partnerships Program.
-The program is led by Anna Hardy, Creative Learning Associate and Project Coordinator, and assisted by Casey Mulder, Creative Learning Associate.
-Learn more about Anna and Casey below.
+The project is led by Creative Learning Associate and First Nations teacher and writer Casey Mulder.
+Learn more about Casey below.

 About the program